A Natural Commitment to Sustainability

 Jetwing Lake houses a biomass boiler which produces 2000 kilograms of steam per hour, sustainably driving the operation of a 300 TR Vapour Absorption Chiller, which facilitates air conditioning across the premises.
 The chiller consumes less than one tenth the electricity of a conventional chiller.

 Steam generated from the biomass boiler is also used in the laundry, and for hot water generation during the cool nights of Dambulla.

 Solar energy plays an essential role in our daily operations at Jetwing Lake.
-A newly commissioned 300-kilowatt solar photovoltaic system supplies more than 40% of our daily electricity requirement through 125-kilowatt roof-fixed panels and 175-kilowatt ground-fixed panels.
+A 300-kilowatt solar photovoltaic system supplies more than 40% of our daily electricity requirement through 125-kilowatt roof-fixed panels and 175-kilowatt ground-fixed panels.
 A point to note is that the ground mount panels are a specific genre of solar panels called bi-facial panels – which generate electricity even from the back of the panel, increasing overall yield by 15%.
-This is the first of its kind in Sri Lanka.
+This was the first of its kind in Sri Lanka.

 Hot water generated purely via renewable methods is also provided to every room through a centralised system.
 Water is heated using 90 flat-plate collector type solar panels during sunlit hours and through the biomass boiler during the nights.

 Finally, all cooking in the staff cafeteria is fuelled entirely by sustainable means with the inclusion of cinnamon wood-fired biomass stoves, and stoves fuelled by biogas generated from our onsite biogas digester.

 With a dedicated effluent treatment plant, Jetwing Lake treats 100% of the wastewater generated across our premises.
 The plant includes separate process flows for black and grey water, utilising biological treatment methods and gravity filtration; along with a separate process flow for laundry water with coagulation and oxidization, where it is reused as primary wash water.